-As leaders, especially new leaders, we have these overwhelming sense of responsibility; due to this feelings we begin to feel like we have no room for error or failure.
+As leaders, especially new leaders, we have these overwhelming sense of responsibility; due to these feelings we begin to feel like we have no room for error or failure.
 This is important to feel but remember that no one is without errors or failures despite how far they have come.
 Those that fail more tend to be more successful.

 Today I will address three questions that new leaders have: